ddfulaa/bellmancapital/README.md

 In applied quantitative finance, every adjustment costs blood.
 If a continuous PPO agent outputs a target weight of `0.334` at step $t$ and `0.341` at step $t+1$, standard RL theory treats this as a smooth, optimal policy gradient update.
 In the real world, crossing the bid-ask spread and paying 10 BPS to execute a 0.7% portfolio rebalance mathematically destroys the expected value of the trade.

 To bridge this gap, DRL theory must be aggressively constrained.
-We had to build extensive structural scaffolding—an $L_1$ Quantization Wrapper, a 25% Turnover Inertia Filter, and an Asymmetric Drawdown Penalty—simply to prevent the pure DRL algorithm from trading itself into oblivion.
+We had to build extensive structural scaffolding—an $L_1$ Quantization Grid ($k=50$), a 25% Turnover Inertia Filter, and an Asymmetric Drawdown Penalty—simply to prevent the pure DRL algorithm from trading itself into oblivion.
 The raw, elegant math of Policy Gradients fundamentally conflicts with the dirty mechanics of market microstructure friction.

+---

 ## 12. Submission